awsdocs/amazon-s3-developer-guide/doc_source/delete-or-empty-bucket.md

 If your bucket has versioning enabled, you can also configure the rule to expire noncurrent objects\.
 To fully empty the contents of a versioning enabled bucket, you will need to configure an expiration policy on both current and noncurrent objects in the bucket\.

-For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md) and [Configuring Object Expiration](lifecycle-expire-general-considerations.md)\.
+For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md) and [Understanding Object Expiration](lifecycle-expire-general-considerations.md)\.

 ### Empty a Bucket: Using the AWS SDKs<a name="empty-bucket-awssdks"></a>